 Will the Summer Science courses count for the regular academic year?

 Summer Science courses DO NOT count toward academic year work, but they are taught by Williams faculty in a manner similar to academic year courses, with lectures, homework, review sessions and office hours.
+For Summer 2020, this format will be changed to a remote format.

 Are we going to spend the whole summer in class?